We've all witnessed Google's miraculous influence in our lives.

 In fact, you should be pleased since it allows you to deconstruct their techniques and learn from their errors.

-As a result, to construct an even greater business.
+As a result, you will be able to construct an even greater business.

 In truth, when it comes to the technological revolution, Napster was a flop.